lwenxuan420-lgtm/AI-Voice-Safety-Agent/README.md

 Sample Rate: 16,000 Hz
 Channels: Mono
 Target Length: 64,000 samples
-Approximate Window: 4 seconds
+Approximate Analysis Window: 4 seconds
 ```

 The waveform is normalized before feature extraction.

-FFmpeg is used when audio format conversion is required.
+FFmpeg is used when format conversion is required.

----

 ### 8.2 Log-Mel Spectrogram